-Moshe will in this week's passages bring us into full awareness of this wonderful good news.
-Our t'shuvah [repentance and full return to His ways] has touched the heart of our Betrothed Bridegroom at a 'deep calls unto Deep' level.
+Moshe will in this week's passages bring us into full awareness of this wonderful news.
+Our teshuvah [repentance and full return to His ways] has touched the heart of our Betrothed Bridegroom at a 'deep calls unto Deep' level.
 We are forgiven!
 Our relationship is restored!
 We have another chance to be who He created and called us to be!
 What grace!
 What love!
 What goodness!
 The Holy One be praised!
-"Holy, holy, holy, is the Lord God Almighty!
-The whole earth is full of His Glory!"
+Holy, holy, holy, is the Lord God Almighty!
+May the whole earth become full with His Glory!

 Among the rabbis the day of the assembly we study in today's aliyah is believed to have been the day after the first Yom Kippur (the Day of Atonement).
-After all, according to the sages it was on Yom Kippur that the Divine Bridegroom accepted Israel's t'shuvah, announced to Moshe His forgiveness of the Redeemed Community, and gave him the new tablets of testimony to take back to renew and seal the covenant of betrothal.
+After all, according to the sages it was on Yom Kippur that the Divine Bridegroom accepted B'nei Yisrael's teshuvah, announced to Moshe His forgiveness of the Redeemed Community, and gave him the new tablets of testimony to take back to renew and seal the covenant of betrothal.
 It was therefore most likely on the first day after Yom Kippur when Moshe called the assembly we have been talking about and the nation left their tents to return to and bask in our Divine Bridegroom's Presence.
 Perhaps now we can understand why each year after sunset on Yom Kippur we feel the urge to rush out to begin to build our Sukkah for Moed Ha-Sukkot [the Feast of Tabernacles].
 Why do we do this?
 Why do we get the urge to "build", like a woman in labor gets the urge to "push"?
 It is the knowledge that our sins are forgiven.
 It is the knowledge that the Holy One desires to dwell in our midst and commune with us and speak with us.
 We want to give Him a place to do that.

 In light of the forgiveness of sins that has already been accomplished [it happened "on the mountain" long ago] we simply must build.
 We hasten to start over in our relationship.
 We recognize our journey from Egypt is still not over - it is, indeed, just beginning.
 We recognize we have not "arrived" but are still in transition.
 We acknowledge He is our Source, our Provision, our Protection, and our Reason for Living.
-We return to His sukkah shalom [tabernacle of peace], and commit once again to go wherever He leads us.
+We return to His sukkah shalom [tabernacle of peace] - and under that banner of love/chuppah of kedusha sanctification we will commit once again to go wherever He leads us.
 We stare out at the canopy of Heaven in great anticipation.
 We cannot wait to once again hear His Words - the Words of Torah - the Words of Life.
 What does this have to do with the Sabbath, you ask?
 Ah Beloved, that is the most wonderful revelation of all.
 The Shabbat is both a remembrance of the intimacy man knew with his Creator in the Garden of Eden and a foretaste of the joy and blessing and shalom that will be ours in the World-to-Come.
-The Shabbat is the realm in which Messiah is truly Lord, because in the Shabbat He gets all the glory.
+The Shabbat He gets all the glory.